rosell-dk/webp-express/README.txt

 For older releases, check out changelog.txt

 == Upgrade Notice ==

+= 0.17.1 =
+* Miscellaneous bug fixes.
+Including the NGINX rules in the FAQ (added "xdestination" argument to webp-realizer.php)

 = 0.17.0 =
 * Improved Cwebp availability and Ewww performance.
 And updated cwebp binaries to version 1.0.3